top of page

 8.8 Trail Miles

-to Unionville Village Park
+to Unionville Village Park, NY

 At one point we met a southbound hiker who just walked through a bog that came to her chest.
 Apparently beavers have caused some flooding and she missed the marks that rerouted the trail around the flooded area.
 The app that most hikers use, Farout, had not been updated to show the reroute, but the trail itself was marked quite well.
 It makes me think of how a boater might follow the magenta line shown on a chart plotter while ignoring the fact that the channel markers in the water that show a different route.